The Brilliant Futures Myopia Management Program

 - For more information visit www.coopervision.com

-Watch the video below to learn more about what is myopia (nearsightedness) and how MiSight can help slow progression of your child’s prescription from increasing.
+- Click here to watch a video to learn more about what is myopia (nearsightedness) and how MiSight can help slow progression of your child’s prescription from increasing.

 Nearsightedness, or ‘myopia’, typically starts in childhood and usually requires glasses or contact lenses to see clearly for activities like viewing a whiteboard at school.
 Nearsighted children may experience an increase in their nearsightedness as they grow, resulting in a greater reliance on glasses or contacts.

-MiSight® 1 day is an award-winning 2,3,4 dual-focus soft contact lens that uses ActivControl™ Technology to slow the elongation of the eyeball.
+MiSight® 1 day is an award-winning2,3,4 dual-focus soft contact lens that uses ActivControl™ Technology to slow the elongation of the eyeball1.
 The ActivControl™ Technology in MiSight® 1 day utilizes an optic zone concentric ring design with alternating vision correction and treatment zones.
 Two zones are vision correction zones with the label power of the contact lens, and the alternating two zones are treatment zones with 2 diopters of defocus to slow the progression of myopia.
 This design allows the child to see clearly while benefiting from the treatment effect.
-Read below for more information on the technology behind how MiSight helps to slow down the progression of your nearsightedness.
+For more information on the technology behind how MiSight helps to slow down the progression of your nearsightedness click here.

 Nearsightedness, also known as myopia, happens when your child’s distance vision begins to blur because their eyeball is becoming longer as they grow.
-Read below for more information.
+For more information click here.

 Myopia (nearsightedness) can be caused by genetics and long hours on the computer, phone or electronic devices.
 With an increase in nearsightedness it may affect the health of your eyes.
-Read below for more information.
+For more information click here.

-To learn more about the Do’s and Dont’s of caring for your contact lenses read the below.
+To learn more about the Do’s and Dont’s of caring for your contact lenses click here.

-If you are a first time contact lens wearer, here are great instructional videos on how to insert and remove your contact lenses.
+If you are a first time contact lens wearer, here is a great video on how to insert and remove your contact lenses.